medic/cht-docs/content/en/building/guides/integrations/fhir.md

 ## Inbound Patients

-It is also possbile to create Patients in the CHT from patients that were created in external systems.
+It is also possbile to create patients in the CHT from patients that were created in external systems.
 Patients in CHT applications are represented as [contacts](building/contact-management/contacts/), and require a parent to be assigned to a CHW, facility, or other location.
 This requires a mediator to have the ids of contacts in CHT and currently cannot be done automatically by the default mediator.
 A custom mediator needs to be created which assigns a field to use as the `parent_id`.

-To create data in CHT, a mediator converts a FHIR [Patients](https://build.fhir.org/patient.html) to a json object that it submits as a request to [the records API](/building/reference/api/#records).
+To create data in CHT, a mediator converts a FHIR [Patient](https://build.fhir.org/patient.html) to a json object that it submits as a request to [the records API](/building/reference/api/#records).
 This requires a [form](/building/reference/app-settings/forms/) to be configured in the CHT; the incoming data will be saved as a report.
 Then, the actual patient document is created by assigning a [create patient transition](/building/reference/app-settings/transitions/#add_patient) to the form.